bids-apps/MRtrix3_connectome/README.md

 + **--output_verbosity**<br>The verbosity of script output (number from 1 to 4); higher values result in more generated data being included in the output directory (default = 2)

 + **--parcellation**<br>The choice of connectome parcellation scheme (compulsory for participant-level analysis).
-Options are: aal, aal2, craddock200, craddock400, desikan, destrieux, hcpmmp1, none, perry512
+Options are: aal, aal2, brainnetome246fs, brainnetome246mni, craddock200, craddock400, desikan, destrieux, hcpmmp1, none, perry512, yeo7fs, yeo7mni, yeo17fs, yeo17mni

-+ **--preprocessed**<br>Indicate that the subject DWI data have been preprocessed, and hence initial image processing steps will be skipped
++ **--preprocessed**<br>Indicate that the subject DWI data have been preprocessed, and hence initial image processing steps should be skipped

-+ **--streamlines**<br>The number of streamlines to generate for each subject
++ **--streamlines**<br>The number of streamlines to generate for each subject (will be determined heuristically if not explicitly set)

 + **--template_reg software**<br>The choice of registration software for mapping subject to template space.
 Options are: ants, fsl

 #### Options specific to the batch processing of subject data

 + **--participant_label**<br>The label(s) of the participant(s) that should be analyzed.
 The label(s) correspond(s) to sub-<participant_label> from the BIDS spec (so it does _not_ include "sub-").
-If this parameter is not provided, all subjects will be analyzed sequentially.
+If this parameter is not provided, all subjects in the BIDS directory will be analyzed sequentially.
 Multiple participants can be specified with a space-separated list.

++ **--session_label**<br>The session(s) within each participant that should be analyzed.
+The label(s) correspond(s) to ses-<session_label> from the BIDS spec (so it does _not_ include "ses-").
+If this parameter is not provided, all sessions for those participants in the BIDS directory undergoing processing will be analyzed sequentially.
+Multiple session IDs can be specified with a space-separated list.

 #### Standard options